-Having owned and run a successful website design and digital marketing company for over a decade, I’ve seen many changes in the digital marketing industry, especially with respect to SEO (search engine optimization).
+Having owned and run a successful website design and digital marketing company since 2009, I’ve seen many changes in the digital marketing industry, especially with respect to SEO (search engine optimization).
 And when talking about SEO—whether on-page or off-page — it is impossible to overstate the importance of content marketing and link building.

 In this article, I’m going to focus on off-page SEO.
-In particular, I’ll look at how we can use content guest blogs to establish backlinks to our sites.
+In particular, I’ll look at how we can use smart content guest blogs and sponsored posts to establish backlinks to our sites.

 Table of Contents:

-Let me start by asking you this question: What criteria and metrics do you use to determine which websites will generate the best SEO results from your guest blogs?
+Let me start by asking you this question: What criteria and metrics do you use to determine which websites will generate the best SEO results from your guest blogs or sponsored posts?

 Over the years, Tiko has used this strategy with fairly good results.
 Recently, though, his return on investment is deteriorating.
 Why?
 Because Google’s search engine (turbo-boosted by AI) is getting better at recognizing low-quality “context” articles on such websites.

 As for human readers, let’s use our common sense.
 If users come across a website replete with poorly written guest post articles of questionable utility, will they want to come back to that site in the future?

 Worse, as Google puts more emphasis on its searchers’ intentions over the years, will this type of content with poor “context” stand any chance of ranking high in searches?
 How about in the coming years, as artificial intelligence plays a bigger role in filtering out poor content?